-Suggested Scripture Study: Genesis 2:18-24, Malachi 2:14-16, Matthew 19:3-6, Romans 7:2, 1 Corinthians 7:39, 2 Corinthians 6:14, Ephesians 5:22-33
+Suggested Scripture Study: Genesis 2:18-24;Malachi 2:14-16; Matthew 19:3-6;Romans 7:2; 1 Corinthians 7:39; 2 Corinthians 6:14; Ephesians 5:22-33.

 Few life experiences are more painful personally or destructive societally than divorce, so it is unsurprising to find that God hates it.
 God hates divorce because He loves people, including those who have been through the divorce process.

-It is the collective belief, of the elders of Watermark Community Church, that divorce was never intended to be part of God’s design and is always costly to the divorcing parties, connected children and society.
+Just as the pain of divorce permeates our culture, it likewise permeates the Church; and so with sensitive hearts, believers must weep with those who weep and mourn with those who mourn as a result of divorce.
+Divorce was never intended to be part of God’s design and is always costly to the divorcing parties, connected children, and society.
 While God hates divorce, He does not hate divorcees.
 Divorce is not the unforgivable sin, but it is a result of sin and hardness of heart.
 Divorce is never God’s best, and anyone who loves God and knows of His goodness would never consider it without broad input from community and spiritual counsel.
-Even when divorce is necessary to protect individuals from danger/abuse, it is to be done as an expression of love and in hopes of producing repentance in the guilty party that leads to healing and reconciliation.
+Even when divorce is necessary to protect individuals from danger/abuse, it is to be done as an expression of love and in hope of producing repentance in the guilty party that leads to healing and reconciliation.
 Even in these extreme cases, divorce is never to be considered as the end to a relationship, but only a severe mercy that will ultimately lead to less sin and eventual restoration of the relationship.

 Conclusion: Though the “mixed” marriage may end in divorce, the believing spouse is not given permission to initiate divorce.
-Rather (as mentioned in the sexual immorality conclusion above), the faithful, believing spouse should grant forgiveness, work through difficult circumstances and push for reconciliation.
+Rather (as mentioned in the sexual immorality conclusion above), the faithful, believing spouse should grant forgiveness, work through difficult circumstances, and push for reconciliation.

-Suggested Scripture Study: 1 Corinthians 7:10-11, 14-16, 1 Peter 3:1-2
+Suggested Scripture Study: 1 Corinthians 7:10-11, 14-16; 1 Peter 3:1-2.

-Suggested Scripture Study: Matthew 18:15-17, Romans 13:1-5, 1 Corinthians 7:12-16, Ephesians 4:32, Colossians 3:12-17, 1 Peter 3:1-2
+Suggested Scripture Study: Matthew 18:15-17;Romans 13:1-5; 1 Corinthians 7:12-16; Ephesians 4:32;Colossians 3:12-17; 1 Peter 3:1-2.

-Suggested Scripture Study: Deuteronomy 24:1-4, Matthew 19:3-9, Mark 10:1-12, Luke 16:18, Romans 7:2, 1 Corinthians 7:10-11, 15, 39
+Suggested Scripture Study: Deuteronomy 24:1-4; Matthew 19:3-9; Mark 10:1-12; Luke 16:18;Romans 7:2; 1 Corinthians 7:10-11, 15, 39.